farialima/django-tasks/README.md

 ## Main features

-* Task starting, monitoring
+* Task starting, monitoring,
 * Log gathering: at anytime, you can access the standard output created by your tasks,
-* Start time, end time... of course
+* Start time, end time...
 * Task dependency: only run a task of some other dependent task(s) have run (useful when multiple tasks require that one long processing has already happened),
 * History (archive) of tasks already run on an object.
 This is helpful if there are errors or problem, to keep a log of what has run in the past,
 * Basic admin view that lets you see what has been, or is, running,
-* Events on task changes (start, end...)
+* Events on task changes (start, end...),
 * Cancel running tasks (kills the process).

 This has been used in production for a hosted website in 2010; since then it has not been used much, but it has been updated recently, and all tests are passing.

 It is tested on Linux and MacOS, and it should run on Windows (per [issue 16](https://code.google.com/p/django-tasks/issues/detail?id=16)); and on PostgreSQL and SQLite (with some caveats for SQLite, see below).

 The current version is tested on Django 1.10 with Python 2.7.
 Making it work with earlier versions of Django should not be difficult.
-It is not (yet) working with Python 3; it should be easy to make it work there.
+It is not (yet) working with Python 3; it should be easy to port it.

 ## Basic usage